-The Committee sought advice on suitable quality parameters and tolerances for this new Standard if developed and as none was received no Standard will be developed for 2019/20.
+The Committee sought advice on suitable quality parameters and tolerances for this new Standard if developed and as none was received no Standard was developed for 2019/20.

-4.7 Not Agreed: High Moisture Tasmania
+4.8 Proposed Change not Supported: High Moisture Tasmania

 The Committee discussed the request for a GTA Standard to cater for high moisture cereals in Tasmania.
 This issue had been provided in submissions to the Committee on previous occasions.